 But despite the likelihood that it would have some impact, it's now known that the species Rachel Carson focused on (most notably bald eagles) were already in massive decline from unrelated pressures even before DDT's introduction.
 Habitat loss and hunting had been, by far, the greater causes of bald eagle deaths.
 Hunting had reduced the populations to just a few hundred nesting pairs in the mountains, and lowland eagles were already gone from habitat loss.
 Rachel Carson did not ignore these issues in her book, but the popular perception that banning DDT was all that was needed to magically restore bald eagle populations was naïve.
 In the end, it was the Bald Eagle Protection Act and the bird's 1967 placement on the endangered species list, combined with increased penalties for poaching, that ultimately led to the bald eagle's successful return to remaining habitats.

 Brown pelicans are another species often cited as having been decimated by DDT use in the United States, along the Gulf coast and in California.
 Massive declines were indeed correlated with DDT use, but it may have been a coincidence in each case.
 Along the Gulf coast, hunting by angry fishermen had reduced the pelican population in Texas from 5,000 annual births to just 200 in 1941.
-The California populations suffered a double whammy in the years following Silent Spring's publication; first with an oil spill off Santa Barbara in 1969, and then with an outbreak of Newcastle Disease in 1971 that unfortunately required the culling of millions of brown and white pelicans [Correction: the birds that were destroyed were 12 million poultry.
-Only four wild birds were found to be infected, none of them pelicans - BD].
+The California populations suffered a double whammy in the years following Silent Spring's publication; first with an oil spill off Santa Barbara in 1969, and then with an outbreak of Newcastle Disease in 1971 that unfortunately required the culling of some 12 million poultry.
 DDT certainly didn't help; but it was another case where the bird populations would have dropped sharply whether DDT was in the picture or not.

 Of course, it would be completely wrong to overlook DDT's potential for causing harm simply because there are other things that cause harm too.
 All we can do is our best to quantify exactly what the risk really is, and then the decision to ban or not to ban becomes a cost/benefit analysis, which is no longer a science question.
 Everyone has the right to their own opinion on what's most important, and in the United States, we chose the birds.